Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 A lot of contractors, whether self-employed or working for a larger company, depend on good lumber racks for their trucks.
 For some, their truck is completely useless without it.
 But the newer Toyota Tacoma, if that happens to be your truck of choice, has a unique bed that really isn't designed for the use of a lumber rack.

-Simply bolting any rack to the bed will not work, I repeat, DO NOT just bolt a rack to the bed of these trucks, you're just waiting for an accident to happen and then the inevitable lawsuit.
-But what do you do if you bought a Tacoma that you want to use it for both work and recreation?
+Simply bolting any rack to the bed will not work, I repeat, DO NOT just bolt a rack to the bed of these trucks.
+You're just waiting for an accident to happen and then the inevitable lawsuit.
+But what do you do if you bought a Tacoma that you want to use for both work and recreation?

-Well, there is hope and a couple of manufacturers have actually designed specific racks for these trucks, although when the new Tacoma first hit the market, there was nothing available.
-Just to remind anyone reading this, I used to sell truck accessories, so I remember new Tacoma owners being very upset to find out racks were not only not available, but as it seemed initially, might not ever become available given the unique nature of the bed.
-Fortunately, Toyota trucks are very popular (Tacomas are built in California), so taking on the design challenge for a good rack was worth it for manufacturers.
+Well, there is hope.
+Although when the new Tacoma first hit the market, there was nothing available, a couple of manufacturers have actually designed specific racks for these trucks.
+Just to remind anyone reading this, I used to sell truck accessories.
+So I remember new Tacoma owners being very upset to find out racks were not only not available, but as it seemed initially, might not ever become available given the unique nature of the bed.
+Fortunately, Toyota trucks are very popular, so taking on the design challenge for a good rack was worth it for manufacturers.

-Racks by Rack-It, predominantly available on the west coast and some Midwest states, are arguably the best you can get and they came up with a good design to meet the new Tacoma challenge.
-I will include pictures here, but unfortunately I don't have pictures of the actual rack installed to give a complete view of how it works.
-Rack-It makes great racks, but their marketing sucks so most of their pictures are old.
+Racks by Rack-It, predominantly available on the west coast and some Midwest states, are arguably the best you can get.
+They came up with a good design to meet the new Tacoma challenge.
+(I will include pictures here, but unfortunately, I don't have pictures of the actual rack installed to give a complete view of how it works.
+Rack-It makes great racks, but their marketing sucks.
+So most of their pictures are old.)

-Rack-It racks are also one of the few racks specific to these trucks which extend out over the cab (even for the double cabs, but they cost more).
+Rack-It racks are also one of the few racks specific to these trucks that extend out over the cab (even for the double cabs, but they cost more).
 The standard Rack-It racks (called the 1000 series) for Tacomas cost about $650.
-I'm not sure, but I don't think they make a forklift loadable rack, and I know they don't make a camper shell rack, which is a rack that would allow for a shell to be installed on the bed as it literally wraps around the shell.
+Though I'm not sure, I don't think they make a forklift loadable rack.
+And I do know that they don't make a camper shell rack, which is a rack that would allow for a shell to be installed on the bed, as it literally wraps around the shell.

 If your local dealer does not have these racks available, I know Rack-it will ship a bolt-together version of the rack.
 It's not the same as the welded version obviously, but you can still get one.
-I apologize for readers on the east coast since I have never lived there and do not know if there are some good local brands that are only available there.
-I would love to hear about more since in the truck accessory business, there tends to be some really great products that most people never know about because they aren't available everywhere.
+I apologize to readers on the East Coast since I have never lived there and do not know if there are some good local brands that are only available there.
+I would love to hear about more, since in the truck accessory business there tend to be some really great products that most people never know about because they aren't available everywhere.

 Yakima's stuff is made in Mexico and the company is supposedly owned by a Middle Eastern bank, which is why I didn't even mention them here.
 It's too bad because I like Yakima's racks, and a lot of their old designs are still good, but the company just isn't what it used to be, and most of their engineers went to work for Thule anyway.

 Trac Rac is like Thule's rack.
-They say it is "removable," but it is no more removable than Thule's rack, they simply mean that it is clamped on.
-Ok, so it may be a little easier to remove than the Thule rack, but let's face it, if you use a rack a lot, how often are you removing it?
+They say it is "removable," but it is no more removable than Thule's rack.
+They simply mean that it is clamped on.
+OK, so it may be a little easier to remove than the Thule rack.
+But let's face it, if you use a rack a lot, how often are you removing it?
 These racks in my opinion are too expensive, which is why I won't go into too many details about them.
 I think they offer an option for the extension out over the cab as an add-on, which only bumps the price up even more.
-You have to price the rails and the rack, which together is about $800.
-You're paying for the aluminum and the whole removable feature, but like I said, how many truck owners that need a rack would really use that?
+You have to price the rails and the rack, which together are about $800.
+You're paying for the aluminum and the whole removable feature.
+But like I said, how many truck owners that need a rack would really use that?